Disentangling data contributions to the precision measurement of the largest leptonic mixing angle: Accelerator-based neutrino experiments targeting precision and beyond

-T2HK~\cite{pontecorvo1968neutrino} is the successor to T2K and represents the third generation of Water Cherenkov detectors, now under development as a leading worldwide experiment in Japan.
+As shown in Fig.~\ref{fig:th23global}, two on-going accelerator-based long-baseline experiments T2K and NO$\nu$A are among the key players to measure precisely the leptonic mixing angle \thetamu.
+A joint analysis~\citep{Cao:2020ans} of simulated \emph{disappearance} and \emph{appearance} datasets of T2K and \nova\ is anticipated to conclude the $\theta_{23}$ octant up to a 3$\sigma$ C.L. if $\sin^{2}\theta_{23}\geq 0.56$ or $\sin^{2}\theta_{23}\leq 0.46$.
+The upcoming T2HK and DUNE experiments are expected to yield more precise measurements of \thetamu, while also elucidating the other unknowns such as CP violation and neutrino mass ordering.
+The ESSnuSB proposal, aimed at achieving unprecedented precision in \dcp\ measurement can also provide valuable data for resolving ambiguity in measuring the \thetamu\ mixing angle.
+In this study, we focus on the physics potentials of T2HK, DUNE, and ESSnuSB, which possess high statistics in both \emph{disappearance} and \emph{appearance} samples, thus offering a unique opportunity for precise measurement of this parameter with clean data samples and consistency verification within a single experiment.
+T2HK~\citep{pontecorvo1968neutrino}, the successor to T2K, represents the third generation of Water Cherenkov detectors and is currently being developed as a leading worldwide experiment in Japan.
 T2HK is planned to begin data collection in 2027, following the completion of the T2K runs.
 T2HK will utilize the existing infrastructure used by T2K, including the beam line generated at the J-PARC accelerator facility and near detectors, with hardware upgrades.
 To produce a more intense neutrino beam, J-PARC accelerator power will be upgraded from the current 800 kW to 1.3 MW, to generate a more intense neutrino beam, yielding data equivalent to $3.2 \times 10^{14}$ protons per pulse by 2026.
-The far detector is design to possess a fiducial volume of 187~kton of water in the Cherenkov detector, which is eight times larger than the Super-Kamiokande detector.
+The far detector is designed to possess a fiducial volume of 187~kton of water in the Cherenkov detector, which is eight times larger than the Super-Kamiokande detector.
 The far detector will be located 295 km from J-PARC.
-T2HK could greatly improve the study of leptonic CP violation, mass hierarchy, and $\theta_{23}$ due to its extensive statistics.
+T2HK could greatly improve the study of leptonic CP violation, mass ordering, and $\theta_{23}$ due to its extensive statistics.
 Over a decade of operation, T2HK is anticipated to discover CP violation at around 5$\sigma$ C.L. for 57\% of possible values of $\delta_{CP}$, achieving a precision of 3.4\% at $\sin^{2}\theta_{23} = 0.5$.
 The determination of the $\theta_{23}$ octant and mass ordering can be achieved with a significance more than $3\sigma$ C.L.